blukatdevelopment/UnchainedWorldsOld/keeper_info/campaigns/korsarus/dungeons.md

 2. Make some rooms have obstacles or traps(green text)
 3. Make some rooms monster rooms (red text)
 4. Put treasure in (yellow text)
+5. Put in environmental objects that can be perceived multiple rooms over like rivers, fires, etc (blue text)

+### Color coding text
+- Black(#000000): self-contained set dressing/theme for room
+- Blue(#1e35c9): Environmental features that can be detected from other rooms
+- Red(#a30000): Monsters
+- Green(#00a32c): Traps and obstacles
+- Yellow(#fff700): Treasure or loot

+### Color coding regions
+Use transparency to color in the room backgrounds from their standard white
+- green: Obstacle
+- red: monster den
+- yellow: loot hoard

 Prompt 21: